jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 Approximation
 -------------
 Eventually, we break down mathematical functions to basic arithmetics.
-This section covers how to reduce, transform, and approximate functions to common arithmetic operations.
+This section covers how to turn mathematics into source code.

 ### Argument reduction
-Sometimes we can reduce the domain to approximate to a short interval with a mathematical identity.
-For example, to compute `exp` for a binary floating-point format, we can divide its argument <var>x</var> by ln 2.
+Sometimes we can shrink the domain to a short interval with an identity.
+For example, to compute `exp` for a binary format, we can divide its argument <var>x</var> by ln 2.

 <p>
 	\begin{align*}